JackAdams/meteor-accounts-ldap/README.md

 - user data (email address, etc.) is stored in the same format as that of the core package `accounts-password`
 - users can authenticate using either username or email address
 - LDAP settings can be set programatically or using a `settings.json` file
-- package can peacefully co-exist with the core `accounts-password` package
+- this package can peacefully co-exist with the core `accounts-password` package
 - there are hooks and methods that can be used for multi-tenant apps that store ldap connection info in collections

 #### Installation